Feed on

 Budgeting bliss.
 Not.

-Most of these expenses are unaccounted for – all the (necessary) extras I didn’t anticipate in the 8-year old child support agreement (and the lawyers didn’t advise me on).
-That’s right.
-The agreement I”ve never been able to change, at $350/hour for an attorney, of the non-shark variety.
-(Sharks bill at upwards of $500/hour.
-Which may explain why their kids aren’t in public school.)
+Most of these expenses are unaccounted for – all the (necessary) extras not explicitly anticipated in the 8-year old child support agreement – the one I’ve never been able to change, the one that covers a fraction of the child-rearing costs, the one that isn’t exactly enforceable when you get right down to it.
+Not unless you have five grand to walk into an attorney’s office followed by $350/hour for a legal assistance of the non-shark variety.
+(Sharks bill at upwards of $500/hour, which may explain why their kids aren’t in public school.)

 But there’s always good news!
 And the good news is…